jamf/ol/api/Resources_for_Jamf_API_developers.md

 **Software Distribution Workflows**

-Another example is the area of software deployment and patch.
-An automation can move apps and installers from a staging repository into your software distribution servers and update Jamf Pro to make the software available to devices.
+Automations can move apps and installers from a staging repository into your software distribution servers and update Jamf Pro to make the software available to devices.

 - The [Jamf Sync](https://github.com/jamf/JamfSync#command-line-parameters) project includes a command line option to assist those wishing to develop CI/CD pipelines for software distribution via the Jamf Cloud Distribution Service.
 A number of other scripts and utilities for syncing files to software distribution points are easily located via Google.
+2